-Central Post Office
+Visit Central Post Office

 Central Post Office was constructed between 1886 and 1891 with arched windows and wooden shutters.
 Once enter the building, you will see the looping arches, detailed marble floors and telephone booths all serve as a reminder of the importance of this post office before emails and mobile phones were invented.

-At the top corners of walls painted the map of the telegraph lines that crisscross Vietnam and Cambodia and another displaying a map of Saigon region in 1892.
+At the top corners of the walls painted the map of the telegraph lines that crisscross Vietnam and Cambodia and another displaying a map of Saigon region in 1892.

-Saigon Opera House
+Take a glimpse of Saigon Opera House

 People’s Committee Building